dawsonbotsford/bitcoinNetWorth/README.md

 coinorado
 ========
-Shows your current net worth by using one or more public bitcoin addresses.
+Shows your current net worth by accepting one or more public bitcoin addresses.
+Publicly available at [dawsonbotsford.github.io](http://dawsonbotsford.github.io)

 Bitcoin hackathon November 14, 2014 in Boulder, CO.